-If you’re interested in Kirtland’s Phlebotomy course we request that you call the Student Success Center at 989-275-5000, Ext.
+If you’re interested in Kirtland’s Phlebotomy course we request that you call Student Services at 989-275-5000, Ext.
 280, and speak with an academic advisor regarding the additional requirements to qualify for this course.

 To become a student at Kirtland, you must do each of the following steps:

 Apply for Admission to Kirtland, it’s FREE!

 Submit a complete Kirtland application to the Office of Admissions.

 Apply online for admission to Kirtland Community College